awslabs/multi-az-workshop/content/lab-7/index.en.md

 Finally, click *`Create deployment`*.
 This will rollout the previous version of the application to all of the instances in the Auto Scaling group.
 After the deployment is complete in the first AZ, you should see availability return to 100%.
 This is the indication once again that you can end the zonal shift.
 Go ahead and do so now.

 ::::alert{type="info" header="Redeployment"}
 The redeployment will deploy to 1 instance at a time with bake time in between each AZ.
 This could take up to 30 minutes to complete.
-You do not need to wait for the entire deployment to complete, just the first AZ before ending the zonal shift and then moving on to the next lab.
+You do not need to wait for the entire deployment to complete, just the first AZ before ending the zonal shift and then moving on.
 It's also possible that a transient condition affecting the canary could produce errors that cause the alarm to trigger and stop the deployment.
 If you experience this, you can attempt to redeploy the original revision again.
 You only need it to succeed on the instances in the first AZ.
 ::::

 ## Conclusion
 In this lab you used zonal deployments with AWS CodeDeploy to contain the impact from a bad change to a single AZ.
-You were able to use the same observability and recovery tools for this type of failure as you did for the previous infrastructure failure.
+You were able to use the same observability and recovery tools for this type of failure as you did for the previous infrastructure failures.
 In a production environment, you can combine this approach with automated rollbacks to both quickly and safely mitigate the impact of failed deployments.